 Effective from 25th May 2018

 I aim to be fully compliant with current GDPR legislation and to let you know how I use and protect any data you give to me.
 GDPR replaces the previous Data Protection Act.
 I wish to be transparent with regard to the processes I have in place.
 Identifiable information, if shared, will only be used in accordance with this privacy statement.
-I follow guidance from my governing bodies UKCP and IACP and my insurers Balens.
+I follow guidance from my governing body IACP and my insurer Balens.

 Data Processing means obtaining, recording or holding information.
 The definition is very wide, and most of what I do involves a degree of processing.
 I process the personal data I have collected as controller.
 I maintain records of personal data and processing activities and hold responsibility should there be a breach.